 - (1) For each decision-making area/level that has employees who are organised in the Finance Sector Union of Norway, Union Representatives shall be elected by and from among these employees.
 The term "decision-making area/level" refers to the organisational parts of the company in which staff policy and staff administration decisions are made that will be of importance to the employees' employment and working conditions.
 The Union Representatives represent the employees and act as a contact between the employees and management for the decision-making area/level in question. - (2) The decision-making areas/levels for which Union Representatives are to be elected shall be agreed in the individual company-level agreement.
 The general rule is that the Union Representatives' organisation must reflect the company's organisation.
-Deviating rules may correspondingly be agreed for the number of Union Representatives for each area/level. - (3) The Union Representatives shall be elected from among permanent employees, who preferably have at least 12 months' continuous service with the company. - (4) The Union Representatives shall be elected for a term of up to two years at a time. - (5) The Union Representatives shall constitute themselves based on the company's organisation and shall elect their own Senior Union Representative. - (6) The company's management shall be notified in writing within eight days of the names of the employees who have been elected as Union Representatives and the Senior Union Representative.
+Deviating rules may correspondingly be agreed for the number of Union Representatives for each area/level. - (3) The Union Representatives shall be elected from among permanent employees, who preferably have at least 12 months' continuous service with the company.
+A manager with personnel responsibility cannot be elected as union representative. - (4) The Union Representatives shall be elected for a term of up to two years at a time.
+If a longer duration of the union representative role is needed due to, among ogher things, the size of the company, this can be agreed upon in the company-level agreement. - (5) The Union Representatives shall constitute themselves based on the company's organisation and shall elect their own Senior Union Representative. - (6) The company's management shall be notified in writing within eight days of the names of the employees who have been elected as Union Representatives and the Senior Union Representative.